kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

     return X, y
 ```

-Next, we get a ProcessPoolExecutor, and submit each of the json_file to it.
+Next, we get a ProcessPoolExecutor and submit each of the JSON files to it.
 This returns us an array of
-futures (promises, if you are used to JavaScript), as each future is completed, we get the result and
+futures (promises, if you are used to JavaScript).
+As each future is completed, we get the result and
-extend our blocks and our labels (extend flattens the array as it merges, the old code appended each
+extend our blocks and our labels (extend flattens the array as it merges; the old code appended each
 block one at a time as it was processing the file).

 ```python